KMKfw/kmk_firmware/docs/en/Getting_Started.md

 ## Additional help and support
 > Roads?
 Where we're going we don't need roads.

-In case you need it, debugging help can be found [here](debugging.md)
+In case you need it, debugging help can be found on the [debugging](debugging.md) page.

 For asynchronous support and chatter about KMK, [join our Zulip community](https://kmkfw.zulipchat.com)!